AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 the sum over all rx in both Adj(X) and Adj(Y) of if nx == ny then 0 else log(nx)

-This definition issolates the unique information `X` while issuing additional penalties if information shared between `X` and `Y` appears more or less often in `X` than in Y. I'm not sure if this make sense.
+This definition issolates the unique information `X` while issuing additional penalties if information shared between `X` and `Y` appears more or less often in `X` than in `Y`.
+I'm not sure if this make sense.
 The paper says;
 "[the second sum] is important in cases where such multiplicity dominates the complexity of the objects" , but, intuitively, it seems to me like the sum should only add a penalty if nx > ny; because, otherwise, we're penalizing the conditional complexity of `X` for content that's in `Y` but not in `X`.
 I'll have to think about this a bit more.